NASA’s TESS Searches For Extraterrestrial Life

 More Alien News

-In more recent alien news, it was released that Artificial Intelligence (A.I) will be used in the search for extraterrestrial life.
+So, in more recent alien news, it was released that Artificial Intelligence (A.I) will be used in the search for extraterrestrial life.

 A research team at Plymouth University are using artificial neural networks (ANN’s) to look for alien life on other planets.